-The application fee for Standard Practitioner applicants is \$375 USD.
-Please note: The application fee for Student/Apprentice CSPA-ACPS Members is \$300 USD.
+The application fee for new certification applicants is \$375 USD.
+Please note: The application fee for new certification applicants who are Student/Apprentice CSPA-ACPS Members is \$300 USD.
 Payment of either type can be submitted at appliedsportpsych.org/payment.